pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 ..
 Note::

     By design, you may apply only single symmetry transformation to pixels within a cut.
 Its done intentionally, to avoid double counting and wrong statistics in cases like the image below, where you cut with ``SymopRotation`` by 90deg with a command like: ``w2 = cut(an_sqw,line_proj([-1,1,0],[-1,-1,0]),[-2,0.01,2],[-0.2.0.01,0.2],[],[],SymopRotation([0,0,1],90)`` and do not want to count pixels contributed into red-crossed area twice.

 .. figure:: ../images/Symops_cut_overlap.png
    :align: center
    :width: 400

-The consequence of that is that you can not make cut which will do two transformations on the same pixels.
+The consequence of this feature is that you can not make cut which will do two transformations on the same pixels.
+E.g.
 If you need this, you have to perform two cuts or build your own generic transformation with symmetry, as described in :ref:`Generic Transformations. <sqw-op-bin-pixels-algorithm>`

 Combining
 =========